Amazon faces shareholder vote on treatment of warehouse workers

 "In our view, the Tazehozi Proposal transcends ordinary business matters," said the letter seen by Reuters.

-Amazon did not immediately respond to a request for comment from Reuters.
+Amazon declined to comment on the SEC response when contacted by Reuters.
 An annual general meeting of shareholders is scheduled for May 25.

 A separate shareholder resolution seeking an audit on workplace health and safety submitted to the company by investors including the Domini Impact Equity Fund was not backed by the regulator, though.